This post may contain affiliate links. See my disclosure policy.

 5 benefits of drinking bone broth

-- Bone broth is highly nutritious.
-As a total package, bone broth is rich with vitamins and nutrients such as calcium, magnesium, and phosphorous.
+1. Bone broth is highly nutritious.
+As a total package, bone broth is rich with vitamins and nutrients such as calcium, magnesium, and phosphorus.
 The total amount will vary depending on the type of animal source and bones you use, but in general, you’ll find loads of calcium, magnesium, potassium, and phosphorus, Vitamin A, K2, and minerals like zinc, iron, boron, manganese, and selenium in any given batch of quality bone broth recipe.

-- It may protect the joints.
+2. It may protect the joints.
 Tissues and bones contain collagen.
 When cooked, collagen turns into gelatin.
 This gelatin – liquid gold (when heated), jelly gold (when chilled) – is filled with amino acids, the building blocks of proteins.
 According to Medical News Today, gelatin is believed to do more than just support your joints, it’s also thought to improve gut health and digestion (Gelatin binds to the water in your digestive tract, helping food move through your gut easier), improve sleep, improve mood, help skin health, heart health, bone health, and may even help you feel full, longer.

 How to Make Instant Pot Bone Broth

-For the full list and amounts of ingredients, scroll down to the recipe card at the bottom of the page.
+For the full list of ingredients and amounts, scroll down to the recipe card at the bottom of the page.

 Step 1.
 Blanch the bones (optional).
 You guys, this step is completely optional.
 If you like a nice, clear broth, however, it comes highly recommended.
 Add your bones to a large stockpot and cover with cold water.
 Bring to a boil over high heat and simmer for 10-15 minutes before draining and rinsing with water.